What are ticks?

 How do I get rid of ticks?

 Nobody can enjoy their backyard when ticks have taken over.
 The best way to control tick populations and keep them from taking over your property is to partner with a local and experienced professional.
 At Eco Man Pest Solutions, we use innovative and eco-friendly products to reduce tick numbers in Durham and protect you and your family from their bites and the diseases they spread.
-If you live in the Durham area and want to learn more about our tick control solutions, reach out to us today.
+If you live in the Wendell area and want to learn more about our tick control solutions, reach out to us today.
 We will be glad to work with you to take back your yard from biting ticks using our effective services.

 How can I prevent ticks in the future?